hungmqn/neovim-configuration/README.md

 scoop install ripgrep
 ```

-2. For Windows, A C compiler is required to compile the parsers needed for `nvim-treesitter`.
+2. Using `nvim-treesitter` requires a C compiler to compile the parsers needed for.
 See [document](https://github.com/nvim-treesitter/nvim-treesitter/wiki/Windows-support).
 If you don't have it, you will get `No C compiler found! "cc", "gcc", "clang", "cl", "zig" are not executable.` error message after open Neovim.
+This is already exist for most Unix systems, but not yet available for Windows.
 Install one of C compilers will help resolve this problem.
 Notes: `nvim-treesitter` is required to run many plugins, if you just want to highlight or colorize the code, use some colorschema that support `nvim-treesitter` out of the box like `tokyonight`.

 ```powershell
 scoop install zig